haarcuba/testix/docs/tutorial/design.rst

 End-to-End (E2E) Tests
 ----------------------

-In our case, since the app is quite simple, the integration test will actually test the entire app, and so it is more appropriately called an End-to-End (E2E) Test.
+In our case, since the project is quite small, the integration test will actually test the scope of the entire project. and so it is more appropriately called an End-to-End (E2E) Test.

-In real projects, E2E tests usually include also an actual deployment, which is as similar as possible to real life deployments.
+In real projects, E2E tests usually include
+* an actual deployment, which is as similar as possible to real life deployments.
+* various UI testing techniques, e.g. launching a web-browser to use some webapp

 In our toy example, we don't have such complications.